BrandonLacey1/configure-ad/README.md

 <img src="https://i.imgur.com/4OUb7yS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I have to make use the IP address won't change so I went into ..... connected it to the DNS server.
+I have to make sure the IP address won't change so I went into DC-1 VM connected it to the DNS server, so I made it static.
 </p>
 <br />